danapixels/digi-garden/blog/cursor-hotel.md

 - "*i want to create a gachapon mechanic that has a 1% of paying out. it is completely random. gacha.gif starts at frame 2, when you click gacha.gif if you have enough total afk time to play which is 1 hour for 1 play, the animation will play until the end and either pay out or not. the odds are 1% for the win condition and 99% for the try again condition.
 If a user tries to click the gacha machine and they don't have enough total afk time then the gif will play but stop on frame 5.
 If a user has enoguh total afk time then the .gif will fully play, once the gif animation ends, if they are unsuccessful in gambling (the try again condition) an image only they can see will fade in from the bottom called gachaopen.png and fade out towards the top, this should last 3 seconds. this is not an item, just a message. i am using pngs to display a message. if the user wins the 1% (win condition) will instead see an image called gachawin.png. only they can see. this changes lockedbutton.png to easteregg1button.png with a hover of easteregg1buttonhover.png. for all users CURRENTLY ONLINE even if they are afk and tooltip will have: "user's username" won the 1%! this panel change is stored locally and the button change is store locally. is this possible? please do not break my functionality or edit any visuals.*"
 ---
 ## Phase 4.0: Launch
+FINALLYYY, we're getting so closeeee.
+I cleaned up the linters and tried my best to organize but we'll see what Mshj says.

 - [ ] Clean up code
 - [ ] Code review by Mshj
 - [ ] Pay for hosting service